-If you’re a non-UK resident and you own an investment property in London then it’s in your best interests to get a property valuation sooner rather than later.
+If you’re a non-UK resident and you own an investment property in London then it’s in your best interests to get a property valuation for non-UK residents sooner rather than later.
 It’s very likely that you will be affected by the changes to the Capital Gains Tax that came into effect on 6 April 2015.

 As of 6 April 2015 non-UK residents now have to pay Capital Gains Tax on the profit they make on the sale of any UK property.
 UK residents have always had to pay this tax on any property that wasn’t their primary residence, but up until this year, non-residents didn’t pay any tax on their gains.
 This made the London property market even more appealing to foreign property investors.